kinshi/c3l/README.md

 * Alt+W (VICE warp mode).
 * Run a demo.
 * `vicdemo1`

+If you skip the VICE stuff the build works on MyZ80, so it's cross platform from a build perspective.
+MyZ80 has IMPORT and EXPORT commands to move source files in and com files out to DOS which is also a Linux dir.
+Then just use ctools to copy exported files to d71 image.

 ## Programming considerations
 * No range checks are performed by most functions for performance sake.
 It is